Employment contract - Ingressi

 It is recommendable for employers to draw up employment contracts in writing.
-This form may be used as a template: Employment contract (Please note: the form is currently being updated.).
+This form may be used as a template: Employment contract.

 If no written employment contract has been concluded, the employer must give the employee a written statement detailing the principal terms and conditions of employment.
 The statement of the terms and conditions referred to in paragraphs 1–8 of the Act must be given within seven days and of the other terms and conditions within one month of the start of the work.
 However, it is recommended that all information is provided on a single document within seven days.
-This form may be used as a template: Statement of the principal terms and conditions of employment (Please note: the form is currently being updated.).
+This form may be used as a template: Information on principal terms of work (pdf).

 Neglecting to issue a written statement is a punishable offence.
 Under the Employment Contracts Act, a fine may be imposed on the employer or the employer’s representative for such negligence.